 You might want to refer to these posts as well:

-- How to use Continuity Camera between macOS Mojave and iOS 12
+- How to use Continuity Camera between Mac and iPhone

 - Is Your Mac USB Port Not Working?
 Try Out These Fixes

 - How to Find UDID of iPhone or iPad without Mac or PC

 - How to Quickly Type Special Characters on Mac